AyalaYankelevich/LearningPlatformProject/README.md

 - Configuration Management: dotenv
 - Containerization: Docker, Docker Compose

+## Features

+- **Admin Dashboard**: Admins can view all users and their prompts, as well as assign additional admin roles.
+- **Personalized Learning**: Users can choose a topic and sub-topic to learn about with GPT-powered AI assistance.
+- **User History**: Each user can view their own learning and prompt history for easy reference and review.

 ## Assumptions:
 - The backend is built with Node.js and Express.
 - The frontend uses Angular (TypeScript).